rguyennot/resume/README.md

 ## Demo

-You can see it in action on [cowboysmall's resume](https://themes.gohugo.io/theme/hugo-devresume-theme/)
+You can see it in action on [devresume](https://themes.3rdwavemedia.com/demo/bs5/devresume/)

 ## 👍🏻 Getting Started